 Opposite him will be Leonardo DiCaprio playing his nephew Ernest Burkhart.
 The actor last collaborated with Scorsese on The Wolf of Wall Street, Shutter Island and The Aviator, among others.

-Lily Gladstone has been cast as Mollie Burkhart, Ernest’s wife, while Jesse Plemons will be playing the lead FBI agent investigating the serial murder of embers of the Osage Nation, Deadline has confirmed.
+Lily Gladstone (Certain Women) has been cast as Mollie Burkhart, Ernest’s wife, while Jesse Plemons will be playing the lead FBI agent investigating the serial murder of embers of the Osage Nation, Deadline has confirmed.

 Scorsese had previously said the rest of the cast will be Native American actors.